 Either way, come and run as the finish will be followed by awards and end of season raffles.

-Age group awards will be presented for the following ages (both male and female) for both the 5K and the 5 mile at the end of the 10 race series:
+Age group awards will be presented for the following ages (male, female, and non-binary) for both the 5K and the 5 mile at the last race of the 10 race series:

 - Age 0 - 9

 - Age 40 - 49

 - Age 50 - 59

 - Age 70 - 79

 - Age 80+